Skip to Content

 How To Make A Marimekko Easter Egg Wreath

-If you are a regular reader of my blog you will know I’m a huge fan of Marimekko prints.
-If you are new to my blog firstly hello!
-Secondly, Marimekko is a Finish design company that produces gorgeous simple bright colored prints for fashion and the home.
+If you are a regular reader of my blog, you will know I’m a huge fan of Marimekko prints.
+If you are new to my blog, firstly, hello!
+Secondly, Marimekko is a Finnish design company that produces gorgeous, simple, bright colored prints for fashion and the home.

 The Simplest Decoupage Easter Egg Wreath

-Last year I decoupaged Easter eggs with Marimekko napkins.
-This year I’ve done the same but used a more colorful Marimekko print and turned the eggs into a simple Easter egg wreath, to hang on the door or wall.
+Last year, I decoupaged Easter eggs with Marimekko napkins.
+This year, I’ve done the same but used a more colourful Marimekko print and turned the eggs into a simple Easter egg wreath, to hang on the door or wall.

 One of the great things about Marimekko is that they produce paper napkins in most of their fabric designs.
 Decoupaging with these napkins is an affordable way to craft some stylish Marimekko designs into your home.

 The Marimekko print I used for this Easter wreath is called PUKETTI.
-Like a lot of Marimekko designs PUKETTI, comes in lots of colorways.
+Like many Marimekko designs, PUKETTI comes in lots of colourways.

-I used the green colorway for these decoupaged eggs.
-Marimekko has lots of paper napkins simple floral designs in many colorways that would also work well with this craft.
+I used the green colourway for these decoupaged eggs.
+Marimekko has lots of paper napkins with floral designs in many colourways that would also work well with this craft.

 I used real eggshells for this craft as they are affordable and more environmentally friendly than craft eggs.
-White eggs are best if you can only get brown eggs don’t worry you can always paint them white.
+White eggs are best, but if you can only get brown eggs, don’t worry, you can always paint them white.

 Marimekko Easter Egg Wreath